OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

     Ensure the **Is Enabled** property is set as well.

-1. Configure the Release Note Options in Octopus Deploy.
+3. In Octopus Deploy Configure the Release Note Options.

     - Jira username/password: Set these values to allow Octopus to connect to Jira and retrieve Jira issue (work item) details when viewing packages or creating releases.